How to Check an SSL Certificate

 • The domain name it covers

-• The Certificate Authority (CA) that issued it
+• The organisation/authority that issued it (Certificate Authority — CA)

 • Issue and expiry dates